fgerick/Limace.jl/paper/paper.md

 # Statement of need

-- Recent research interest in modelling these modes [@gerickfast2021; @trianacore2022; @luowaves2022a; @luowaves2022; @gerickinterannual2024]
-- No open-source code for hydromagnetic modes in arbitrary background field geometry
+The computation of hydromagnetic modes is under active scientific investigation, in particular their application in the study of the Earth's liquid core has recently gotten new attention [@gerickfast2021; @trianacore2022; @luowaves2022a; @luowaves2022; @gerickinterannual2024].
+To model these waves, substantial work has to be put into the accurate implementation of the spectral equations that govern these modes.
+This is true also for very basic and idealized examples, resulting in a substantial entry barrier for scientists to model these modes.
+`Limace.jl` tries to lower this entry barrier, by providing an open source model with a very simple high-level API and modern online documentation with practical examples.

+Despite having a high-level interface, `Limace.jl` can be used to solve complex and more geophysically relevant problem setups.
-- To my knowledge, the only open source code to compute hydromagnetic modes in planetary cores is Kore [@trianaviscous2021].
+One of the only open-source models to compute hydromagnetic modes in planetary cores is Kore [@trianaviscous2021], a spectral code based on ultraspherical polynomials in axisymmetric setups written in Python.
-- Several in-house closed source codes exist in the community
-- Reimplementation requires substantial effort due to complexity of the spectral equations
-- Generic and does not rely on symmetry assumptions.
+A unique feature of `Limace.jl` is the support of complex background magnetic fields and flows over which the modes evolve.
+The code has been developed from the beginning to leave assumptions of symmetry up to the user.
+The model code base is tested against mode solutions from the scientific literature to ensure its accuracy.

 # Theoretical background and implementation details